 Post-surgical Care After The Spay Or Neuter Procedure

-Barring any complication, owners can expect to pick up their cats a few hours after the surgery has been performed.
+Barring any complication, cat parents can expect to pick up their pets a few hours after the surgery.
 Some cats may be groggy, but most will be relatively alert.

 Male cats and young kittens will have the shortest recovery period.
 All cats should remain indoors for a few days following the procedure to allow for adequate healing.